Feeds:

 Read Full Post »

-Once in a while I find an orGLAMic product that I absolutely have to write about right away!
+DLCOnce in a while I find an orGLAMic product that I absolutely have to write about right away!
 The repurposed vintage baubles by Dirty Librarian Chains are one of those love-at-first-sight items.
-Uber-talented designer Susan Domelsmith deconstructs and reconfigures vintage chains, through draping, knotting and tangling, into new designs that can be worn with everything [...]
+Uber-talented designer Susan Domelsmith deconstructs and reconfigures vintage chains, through draping, knotting and tangling, into new designs that can be worn with everything from a black formal gown (perfection!) to a white T-shirt and jeans (double perfection!)
+Click here to browse the current collection, which includes necklaces, bracelets, rings, sunglass chains and cinchers.
+Available internationally in shops such as Harvey Nichol’s and Filly, you can snag a made-to-order orGLAMic piece for yourself by clicking here.

 Read Full Post »